zhangjuefei/mentat/README.md

 MENTAT
 ==
-"Thou shalt not make a machine in the likeness of a human mind."
+"Thou shalt not make a machine in the likeness of a human mind."  -- O.C.
+Bible
 </br>
 ```python
 import pandas as pd